natenauman/natenauman.github.io/b_projects.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>Robotic Arm with Cabling Linkages</h3>
+					<h3>Smart Robotic Arm with Advanced Cabling Linkages</h3>
 				</header>
-				<p>As part of my senior design project, I built and programmed a robotic arm with cabling linkages with three other group memebers.
-A set of coordinates can be sent to the STM32 microcontroller from the user interface and the robotic arm finds the optimal path to that point through inverse kinematics.</p>
+				<p>As project leader, I worked closely with my teammates to design and build the mechanical and electrical components for one of the most ambitious senior design projects at Purdue University.
+This robotic limb finds the optimal path to any given coordinate and moves its end effector with the help of a revolutionary new elbow joint design.
+All the motors are centered at the base of the robot and force amplication in each joint is achieved through pulleys and tensioned cables.</p>
 				<ul class="actions">
 					<li><a href="senior_design.html" class="button">Learn more</a></li>
 				</ul>